cknow/awesome-validator/docs/starts-with.md

 # Starts With

-validates only if the value is at the beginning of the input.
+Validates only if the value is at the beginning of the input.

 Valid values: